JasonRuckman/sidney/README.md

 Sidney is very new, and hasn't had nearly the amount of work put into it that something like [Kryo](https://github.com/EsotericSoftware/kryo) has and doesn't support nearly the wide variety of data types, however for certain data shapes, the ability to orient your data by column to make it more friendly to a compressor, or to use more appropriate encodings can result in drastic speedups.
 Sidney may be an appropriate choice when you are serializing many objects that have similarities in their values.

+Please consider this alpha quality code and don't use it in your production systems without some serious testing.
+Other serializers are far more battle-tested.

 My original use case was for serializing [Spark](https://github.com/apache/spark) RDDs, however Spark doesn't pass type tags to their serializer implementations so it's not possible to use Sidney in this capacity just yet.

 ### Algorithm Description

 Sidney follows some of the same conventions that Parquet does, there are definition and repetition columns, however there's slight differences.

-Sidney will descend depth first into your object tree, and when it encounters nullable fields, it will set a true bit in a compressed bitmap.
+Sidney will descend depth first into your object tree, marking null / not null in a compressed bitmap.
 Each column has its own bitmap.

 Repetition counts are encoded back to back and bitpacked into a single column.
 When the reader starts reading entities, it follows the same path as the writer, reading null markers and repetition counts when necessary.